- Does a Roth Conversion Count as an RMD? Retirement Tax Guide

 - I’m 55 With $900,000 in an IRA.
 Should I Convert $100,000 Per Year to a Roth to Avoid RMDs?

-At age 55 with $900,000 in a traditional individual retirement account (IRA), converting $100,000 per year to a Roth IRA could help reduce required minimum distributions (RMDs) and related taxes in retirement.
-Although Roth conversions create current tax liabilities, paying taxes now may result in more predictable and lower lifetime taxes.
-Taking an incremental Roth… read more…
+At age 55 with $900,000 in a traditional individual retirement account (IRA), converting $100,000 per year to a Roth IRA could help reduce required minimum distributions (RMDs) and related taxes.
+Taking an incremental Roth conversion approach can effectively distribute the tax impact.
+Although Roth conversions do create their own tax liabilities, paying those taxes now… read more…